This article discusses sexual assault.

 You can also contact Lifeline (13 11 14) for mental health support.

-Visit a sexual assault service
+Visit a sexual assault service in person

 There are free sexual assault services or clinics in most towns.
 They have trained health-care professionals and sexual assault counsellors who can answer all your questions, address any concerns you might have, and talk you through some options about what to do next.